 A rich Polynesian culture and an "Aloha" (welcome) spirit invite you to relax and explore.
 Six main islands, each with its own look and personality, beckon.
 You only have to decide which one to make your own.
-Oahu, includes Honolulu, the state capital, which was once the headquarters of warrior kings whose palaces still stand.
-This is the place for those who like sophisticated city pleasures blended with sprawling seaside resorts.
+Oahu includes Honolulu, the state capital, which was once the headquarters of warrior kings whose palaces still stand.
+This is the island for those who like sophisticated city pleasures blended with sprawling seaside resorts.
 See it first, then get out to the "Neighbor Islands" where the rolling countryside is lined with beautiful beaches.

 Our Top Recommendations

 - WHEN TO VISIT: Average year round temperature is 80 degrees F. The dry season is April-October and the rainy season runs November to March.
 Generally better bargains are found Mid-April through Early June, and Early September until Mid-November.
 However, some activities are season-specific.
 For example, whale watching season happens in winter, but surf will be rougher, meaning more beaches close during the winter due to dangerous conditions.

 - GETTING AROUND: You'll want to rent a car regardless of which island you stay on, but some hotels have shuttles to activities.
 Renting a bike or kayak are recommended for active couples who want a closer look at the beauty of the islands.